Psoriasis, Avocado Oil and Fish Oil: A Topical Treatment

 Serious cases of psoriasis should be treated by a healthcare professional who has a thorough understanding of the problem as there may be a variety of underlying causes.
-While avocado oil may not be a cure, many people report a lessening of the symptoms with regular topical application of avocado oil.
+While avocado oil may not be a cure, many people report a lessening of the symptoms with regular topical application of avocado oil for psoriasis.

 Psoriasis, Fish Oil and Omega-3s

 The type of fats we consume in our diet are suspected of either contributing to or lessening psoriasis symptoms.
 There are many reports of positive results for psoriasis sufferers who increase their intake of omega-3 fatty acids compared to the far more common omega-6.

 The omega-3 fat eicosapentaenoic acid (EPA) found in fish oil has been shown to inhibit the metabolism of omega-6 arachidonic acid into pro-inflammatory eicosanoids.
 It is these inflammatory compounds that are believed to be primarily responsible for changes in the skin leading to psoriasis.

 Often suggested dosages for combined EPA and DHA (which may also play a role) for treating psoriasis is 1 to 3 grams daily.
 That’s not of fish oil itself, but of the combined EPA/DHA that will be listed on the product.

 It is necessary to discuss this with your doctor if you are taking important medicine that may be affected by high doses of fish oil.

 The fish oil dosage is usually best spread out over the day.
 At least morning and evening, but ideally divided into three doses taken with each major meal of the day.
 This helps to keep its anti-inflammatory effect working for longer.

 Fish Oil and Avocado Oil as a Topical Psoriasis Treatment